-Parsha In-Depth
+Parsha In-Depth (Elective)

-The goal of Parsha In-Depth is to provide a deeper insight and topical analysis of specific subject matter included in the weekly Parsha.
-The subject is designed to be skills-oriented and develops in students an appreciation of the centrality of the Parsha to their lives as Jews.
-Students study a specified portion of the text of the Sidrah closely with the aim of gaining proficiency in reading and comprehension of the specified text and some commentaries.
-Students develop an appreciation of the depth of Rashi's commentary as well as developing an increasing mastery over other commentaries.
+The goal of Parshah In-Depth is to provide a deeper insight and topical analysis of the weekly Parshah.
+The subject is designed to develop in students an appreciation of the centrality of the Parshah to their lives as Jews.
+Students study a specified portion of the text of the Sidrah closely with the aim of gaining a deeper insight into the weekly Parshah.

-- Read Psukim fluently and accurately - Identify nuances in the language of the text - Understand the content and the concepts raised - Understand the moral relevance of the story line - Apply key understandings across contexts.
+- Identify nuances in the language of the text - Understand the content and the concepts raised - Understand the moral relevance of the story line